Antariksh-Yatri/Portal-Kombat/README.md

-# WiFi AutoLogin
+# Portal Kombat

 ## Overview
-WiFi AutoLogin is a cross-platform background service with a minimal UI that automates logging into captive portal networks.
+Portal Kombat  is a cross-platform background service with a minimal UI that automates logging into captive portal networks.
 The app supports Android, iOS, macOS, Linux, and Windows, leveraging platform-specific technologies for seamless authentication.

 ## Features
 - Automatic login to configured WiFi networks with captive portals